sorapixels/docs.eyecatch.io/content/build-environment.md

 - Ruby

-  Ruby version are managed with `rvm`.
-Version 2.3.0p0 is pre-installed.
+  Ruby version are managed with `ruby-switch`.
+Version 2.1, 2.2, 2.3 are pre-installed and the default version is 2.3.0.

 - Node.js

-  Node.js versions are managed with `nvm`.
+  Node.js versions are managed with `ndenv`.
 Version 4.4.3 is pre-installed.

 - Go